By using this site, you are consenting to our use of cookies. To find out more visit our privacy policy.

 Recommended Content

-Understanding what they are, how they impact your practice and how to access the National Coverage Database to find a particular LCD.
+Local Coverage Determinations, known as LCDs, are crucial to payment under Medicare.
+That's why it's important to understand what they are, how they impact your practice, and how to find a particular LCD.

 Medicare does indeed cover services to maintain or manage a beneficiary's current condition when no functional improvement is possible if the services are medically necessary and meet the skilled care requirements.